 Determining that growth comes not only from market diversity, but from geographical expansion, Jim McShane embarks on a quest to purchase a construction company with headquarters in Texas, one of the nation’s anticipated growth areas for the future.

-The boom times of the late 1980’s comes to a close as the commercial real estate market abruptly crashes.
+The boom times of the late 1980s come to a close as the commercial real estate market abruptly crashes.
 The country’s Savings & Loan (S&L) crisis begins with the collapse of 747 out of the country’s 3,234 S&Ls.
 The Resolution Trust Corporation (RTC) is formed and charged with liquidating assets that are declared insolvent as a consequence of the S&L crisis.

 Jim McShane forms McShane Corporation, the firm’s real estate development company with an initial focus on industrial and office properties.

-McShane Construction Corp. is awarded its first project – a large build-to-suit food processing plant – for Mullins Food Products in Broadview, Illinois.
+McShane Construction Corporation is awarded its first project – a large build-to-suit food processing plant – for Mullins Food Products in Broadview, Illinois.